behshadarabzadeh/AI-Basketball-Analysis-System/README.md

 # Key Features

 ## Detection
+پ
 ### Multi-player Detection

-The system is capable of detecting and tracking multiple players simultaneously during dynamic basketball training sessions.
+The system detects and tracks multiple players simultaneously during dynamic basketball training sessions.
+To keep players reliably distinguished in a busy, fast-moving scene, it uses **coloured training bibs as a per-player identifier**.
+Distinctly coloured bibs are already standard equipment at most clubs, and where they are not, they are inexpensive to obtain.
+Using bib colour as an identity cue makes simultaneous multi-player detection and tracking substantially more reliable, helping the system maintain each player's identity even when players cross paths or partially occlude one another.

 ### Basketball Tracking

-Custom basketball tracking logic is used to track multiple basketballs during dynamic multi-player basketball training sessions.
+Custom basketball tracking logic tracks multiple basketballs simultaneously throughout dynamic, multi-player training sessions.
+Detection is driven by a **custom-trained YOLOv8n model** built on a manually labelled dataset, which keeps ball detection reliable under real gym conditions — varied lighting, multiple players in frame, and changing ball visibility.

+The trained model is deliberately lightweight: a fused architecture of 73 layers and roughly 3.0 million parameters at 8.1 GFLOPs, so it runs efficiently without specialised hardware.
+Evaluated on a held-out validation set of **310 images** containing **474 labelled ball instances**, it reaches a precision of **0.90**, recall of **0.895**, **mAP@0.5 of 0.925**, and **mAP@0.5:0.95 of 0.434** — strong, consistent detection on real, varied gym footage rather than a clean benchmark.
 ---

 ## Analytics